microsoft/DirectX-Specs/d3d/D3D12EnhancedBarriers.md

 ### Aliasing Barriers Are Very Expensive

 The Legacy Aliasing Barrier design provides no way to indicate the state of the AFTER subresource as part of the barrier.
 Therefore, an additional ResourceBarrier may be needed to transition the resource to the desired state.
 Not only does this further stall execution on the GPU, but a state transition always requires a BEFORE state.
-As far as the D3D12 API's are concerned, the AFTER resource is still in the state was in at last use/barrier/create.
+As far as the D3D12 API's are concerned, the AFTER resource is still in the state it was in at last use/barrier/create.
 However, the contents of this memory may not match this stale state.
 Transitioning this memory is wasteful at least, and could even be unstable if the driver attempts to decompress garbage memory.

 Under the covers, an Aliasing Barrier typically blocks all GPU execution until all preceding work is finished and writes are flushed.
 This is quite expensive, especially if resource aliasing is being used to improve application efficiency.